 Grab your canoe or kayak!
-The French Broad River Paddle Trail opened in June 2012 to connect more than 140 miles of the French Broad River.
+The French Broad River Paddle Trail opened in 2012 to connect more than 140 miles of the French Broad River.
 The Trail serves to protect the river as a resource for recreation, environmental stewardship, education, and economic development.
 The low impact water trail with, Leave No Trace paddle with eight campsites spaced about 12-15 miles apart.
-The campsites are all paddle in-only sites and located on private land with reservations made through the Western NC Alliance at www.wnca.org/paddle.
-Campsites vary in size, accommodating between 25-75 people, and cost $5 a person per night or $50 per night for groups larger than 10.
+The campsites are all paddle in-only sites and located on private land with reservations made through the Western NC Alliance at http://frenchbroadpaddle.com.
+Campsites vary in size and cost $25 per night.
 Three additional campsites by RiverLink are be free and open to the public, without reservations.

-Envisioned by RiverLink in Asheville, the WNCA and a host of partners, such as REI, Parsec Financial, Sweetwater Brewing Company and more than 150 volunteers, have cleared invasive species, constructed picnic tables, built rock stairs, planted trees, and put together fire rings to create seven of eight new campsites along the French Broad River during the last two years.
+Envisioned by RiverLink in Asheville, the WNCA and a host of partners, such as REI, Parsec Financial, Sweetwater Brewing Company and more than 150 volunteers, have cleared invasive species, constructed picnic tables, built rock stairs, planted trees, and put together fire rings to create the campsites.

 Gerrit Jobsis, Southeast regional director for American Rivers, will also make an important announcement that will gain national attention for the French Broad River and the Asheville area.

 “Rivers connect us to each other, nature, and future generations,” Jobsis says.
 “They are special destinations for fishing, boating and other recreation.
 Just as hiking trails help people explore the land, paddle trails help people discover rivers.

 “The French Broad River Paddle Trail provides a fun and exciting way to get families outdoors, connects communities to treasured landscapes and will be an economic driver benefiting local businesses and quality of life."